& Ambassador Buyers Guide

 O-Series 1700 and 2000cc engines are

-though these engines have a timing belt so make sure itís been replaced
+these engines have a timing belt so make sure itís been replaced every

-every 48,000 miles if in doubt renew it Ė itís very easy to replace on
+48,000 miles - if in doubt renew it Ė itís very easy to replace on these

-these and can be done in 30 minutes.
-Also, unscrew the cap on the
+and can be done in 30 minutes.
+Also, undo the cap on the thermostat housing

 All engines are fairly coarse in

 operation except the 2200 six-cylinder which should be super smooth and

 quiet; the four-cylinder carís tend to transmit vibration into the